neon-bindings/rfcs/text/0000-error-subtyping.md

 It could be argued this is polluting the Neon API surface area, but this just naturally corresponds to the global API surface of JavaScript.

 The convenience methods are a bit of combinatorial explosion for the `Context` trait but I think the convenience outweighs the cost of the added messiness.

+At first I thought we'd have different subtypes for each error type, e.g. `JsRangeError` and `JsTypeError`.
+But these don't have distinct tags to test for type membership at runtime.

+We could even eliminate the `JsError` type, since there's no standard JS `Error.isError` tag test (although it's been proposed in TC39 before).
+So the error types would just return `JsObject` instances instead of `JsError` instances.
+However, since N-API has standardized on [`napi_is_error`](https://nodejs.org/api/n-api.html#n_api_napi_is_error_1), it seems engines are committing to exposing this API to Node plugins.
+So we should support it as a standard primitive of the Node platform.

 # Unresolved questions
 [unresolved]: #unresolved-questions